trustedci/OSCRP/OSCRP.md

 ### Possibly targeted

 A group of hackers gained access to a vulnerable scientific computing cluster at University A and quickly determined that these computers are used by collaborators at other universities.
 The intruders used credentials captured on systems at University A to get into multiple compute clusters in research labs at University B and University C, collecting new captured credentials along the way and gaining additional access to other university systems.
-Compromised systems were down and unusable for several days in waves at the affected sites, while sysadmins and security personnel investigated the intrusions and rebuilt the affected systems.
+Compromised systems were down and unusable for several days in waves at the affected sites, while system admininstrators and security personnel investigated the intrusions and rebuilt the affected systems.
 Users were affected by the downtime and urgent credential change requirements -- in same cases, more than once while the nature of the intrusions was still being investigated.
 Affected systems were re-hacked during this incident as a result of some privileged users' failure to change credentials.
 **Asset:** Servers (compute clusters)
 **Concerns:** Devices inaccessible and devices exposing sensitive information
 **Consequences:** Lost science time